 4. It’s FUN.
 Even though my son is doing this almost every day, he never complains about logging on to Savvy Reading.
 In fact, he’s been disappointed when there’s been a conflict that kept him from class here and there.
 You’d think it would get old but it really hasn’t!
 The curriculum is engaging enough that the kids are just having a lot of fun the whole class.
 I think 25 minutes is the perfect amount of time because it’s just enough to get some learning done and have some fun but not long enough to get bored.
 They also offer “rewards” for participating in lessons and your student can use the rewards on some fun prizes like sticker painting books and board games.

 5. It works!
 I am picky about curriculum so I went into this experience with a bit of skepticism.
 I watched several of the Savvy Reading classes in the first month to make sure I liked the content before I committed to a year-long subscription.
 After observing, I felt like they had designed a really strong and engaging standards-aligned curriculum.
 Lessons start with built-in review so if your student misses a session or two, the curriculum can handle that.
 Then they practice sight words / high-frequency words.
 Each week they have a weekly phonics concept.
 In the lesson, there are engaging interactive read-alouds (a great way to model reading fluency skills, something you know we are passionate about around here) and comprehension skill practice.
 I love getting the weekly e-mail sharing about what my son learned in his class this week.

-You can save $25 off your first month if you sign up with use code 2JVXX2 at checkout.
+You can save $25 off your first month AND every month you are a member if you sign up with use code EMILY at checkout.

 P.S.
 Teacher Friends: Savvy Reading would also make an excellent side-hustle.
 The hours are flexible and the curriculum is done for you.
 Learn more about signing up to become a Savvy Reading coach.